A guide to Salesforce Git version control

 Product Management Director of IPfolio

-The conventional way of installing Git through SFDX or the Git command-line tool, for example, requires more technical steps, which may be complicated to no-code users.
+The conventional way of installing Git through SFDX or the Git command-line tool, for example, requires more technical steps, which may be complicated for no-code users.

 Through using Hutte, anyone can work with Git, make changes, and create pull requests – regardless of their role or knowledge.